-Over time and regular use, a mattress might become lumpy and unsupportive and a topper provides a short term solution to help bring life back to your mattress (and some spare time to save up for a new bed).
+Over time and with regular use, a mattress might become lumpy and unsupportive.
+A topper provides a short-term solution to help bring life back to your mattress (and some spare time to save up for a new bed).

-Moreover, If you have a soft mattress and you buy a medium topper, you’ll add more support to your bed.
-If you have a firmer mattress and purchase a soft topper, on the other hand, it’ll make your mattress feel more plush and pressure relieving.
+Moreover, If you have a soft mattress and buy a medium topper, you’ll add more support to your bed.
+If you have a firmer mattress and purchase a soft topper, on the other hand, it’ll make your mattress feel plusher and pressure relieving.

 Caring For Your Mattress Topper

 Because toppers come in a wide variety of materials, it’s important to follow the cleaning instructions outlined by your manufacturer.
-Some thinner toppers made of cotton you can machine wash while you’ll want to spot clean foam ones, using a mix of mild detergent and water in a spray bottle.
+Some thinner toppers made of cotton can be machine washed, while you’ll want to spot clean foam ones, using a mix of mild detergent and water in a spray bottle.